kwarnkham/crypto-trade/README.md

 }
 ```

+> Error Responses

+### 422

+1. When user have an unfinished deposit and try to depoist the same amount
+2. When user have 3 unfinished deposits and try to deposit more

 ## Confirm the created deposit

 > After sending USDT to the wallet responded from **Create a new depoist** api, you must request this api to confirm the deposit